tiepdotme/drawers-1/_posts/2019-01-22-apple-pages-storyboard-template-1x1.md

 {% include gumroad-overlay.html id="storyboard_template_1x1_pages" %}

-New storyboard template layout for films in 1:1 aspect ratio, ideal for video and photography on social media.
+gency storyboard template for Apple Pages for films in 1:1 aspect ratio, ideal for video and photography on social media.
 You can edit this template with [Pages](https://www.apple.com/pages/), the free Apple productivity app.

 With three master pages to format your layout, this template is perfect to design quick storyboard layouts.